 Cook the Vegetables

 Add ½ tsp. olive oil, slaw mix, celery, ¼ tsp. salt, and a pinch of pepper to hot pan.
-Stir occasionally until crisp-tender, 1-2 minutes.
+Stir occasionally until tender but still crisp, 1-2 minutes.

 Finish the Egg Roll Mixture

 Remove from burner.
-Stir in remaining sweet and sour-Dijon sauce and ponzu (to taste)l.
+Stir in sweet and sour-Dijon sauce and remaining ponzu (to taste).

 Plate dish as pictured on front of card, garnishing with wonton strips, peanuts, and green portions of green onions.
 Bon appétit!